jessicaqijiang/google_git_course/README.md

 # google_git_course
 Google IT course - GitHub training

-This reop will store all my code in this course.
+This repo will store all my code in this course.